0xAX/linux-insides/Booting/linux-bootstrap-3.md

 boot_params.screen_info.orig_video_points = font_size;
 ```

-First of all we put 0 to the `FS` register with `set_fs` function.
+First of all we put 0 in the `FS` register with the `set_fs` function.
 We already saw functions like `set_fs` in the previous part.
-They are all defined in the [boot.h](https://github.com/0xAX/linux/blob/master/arch/x86/boot/boot.h).
-Next we read value which is located at address `0x485` (this memory location is used to get the font size) and save font size in the `boot_params.screen_info.orig_video_points`.
+They are all defined in [boot.h](https://github.com/0xAX/linux/blob/master/arch/x86/boot/boot.h).
+Next we read the value which is located at address `0x485` (this memory location is used to get the font size) and save the font size in `boot_params.screen_info.orig_video_points`.

 ```
  x = rdfs16(0x44a);
  y = (adapter == ADAPTER_CGA) ?
 25 : rdfs8(0x484)+1;
 ```

-Next we get amount of columns by `0x44a` and rows by address `0x484` and store them in the `boot_params.screen_info.orig_video_cols` and `boot_params.screen_info.orig_video_lines`.
-After this, execution of the `store_mode_params` is finished.
+Next we get the amount of columns by address `0x44a` and rows by address `0x484` and store them in `boot_params.screen_info.orig_video_cols` and `boot_params.screen_info.orig_video_lines`.
+After this, execution of `store_mode_params` is finished.

-Next we can see `save_screen` function which just saves screen content to the heap.
+Next we can see the `save_screen` function which just saves screen content to the heap.
 This function collects all data which we got in the previous functions like rows and columns amount etc. and stores it in the `saved_screen` structure, which is defined as:

 ```C
 static struct saved_screen {